Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 4527 questions found out of 6581 clips
+* 4595 questions found out of 6681 clips
-* 4345 non-trolling & on-topic questions found out of 4527 total questions
+* 4410 non-trolling & on-topic questions found out of 4595 total questions
-* 210 questions found with no other references
+* 204 questions found with no other references
 ## grouped by date
+* 2021-10-12: 3 of 65 questions found with no other references
 * 2021-10-08: 0 of 2 questions found with no other references
 * 2021-10-05: 3 of 46 questions found with no other references
 * 2021-09-28: 7 of 95 questions found with no other references
 * 2021-09-24: 0 of 1 questions found with no other references
 * 2021-09-21: 3 of 66 questions found with no other references
 * 2021-09-17: 0 of 4 questions found with no other references
-* 2021-09-14: 2 of 69 questions found with no other references
+* 2021-09-14: 1 of 69 questions found with no other references
 * 2021-09-07: 2 of 49 questions found with no other references
 * 2021-08-31: 7 of 60 questions found with no other references
-* 2021-08-24: 4 of 53 questions found with no other references
+* 2021-08-24: 3 of 53 questions found with no other references
 * 2021-08-17: 3 of 50 questions found with no other references
 * 2021-08-10: 3 of 86 questions found with no other references
 * 2021-08-06: 0 of 2 questions found with no other references